 Apparently, when they were asked about him being in the game, the devs stated that Chernabog was originally going to be the final boss, as he was supposed to be the source of all of the Heartless.
-Unfortunately, having a Sepheroth proxy seemed cooler, so Ansem's battles where put in.
+Unfortunately, having a Sephiroth proxy seemed cooler, so Ansem's battles were put in.
 That's why they're so relatively easy compared to his battle.

 Note, that Chernabog apppears as Sora is traveling through the "Dark Paths" that the Heartless use to get from world to world.
 Each gate Sora travels is a different color depending on if that world's keyhole is locked or not; or if the Heartless never visited (Hundred Acre Woods).
 Chernabog's is red; implying this is a world that fell to darkness.
 Chernabog may just be the Heartless of an entire world.

-The Granstream Sagamanages to produce a boss from nowhere, tying it into the plot while simultaneously nullifying the rest of the point of the game, which is a bit of an achievement.
-After you've happily completed the game's quest across four floating continents to save them from falling into the sea, you're sucked into a black hole where you're told by somebody called Demaar that the whole world was an illusion and that you have to fight him to break a hundreds-of-years long cycle.
+The Granstream Saga produces a boss from nowhere.
+(But also manages to tie it into the plot while simultaneously nullifying the rest of the point of the game) You've happily completed the game's quest across four floating continents to save them from falling into the sea.
+(Then you're sucked into a black hole where someone named Demaar tells you that the whole world was an illusion and that you have to fight him to break a hundreds-of-years-long cycle.)
 To call it out of nowhere would be something of an understatement.